Generic Name: granisetron (gra-NIS-e-tron hye-droe-KLOR-ide) (Intravenous route)

 - Electrolyte imbalance or

 - Heart disease—May increase risk to have prolonged QT interval.

 - Heart rhythm problems (e.g., arrhythmia, prolonged QT interval)—Use with caution.
 May make this condition worse.

-Proper Use of granisetron
+Proper use of Kytril

 A nurse or other trained health professional will give you or your child this medicine in a hospital or cancer treatment center.
 This medicine is given through a needle placed in one of your veins.